-We have audited the accompanying statement of assets and liabilities, including the statement of investments, of NVIT Nationwide Fund (one of the series constituting Nationwide Variable Insurance Trust, referred to hereafter as the "Fund") as of December 31, 2019, the related statement of operations for the year ended December 31, 2019, the statement of changes in net assets for each of the two years in the period ended December 31, 2019, including the related notes, and the financial highlights for each of the five years in the period ended December 31, 2019 (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund as of December 31, 2019, the results of its operations for the year then ended, the changes in its net assets for each of the two years in the period ended December 31, 2019 and the financial highlights for each of the five years in the period ended December 31, 2019 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of assets and liabilities, including the statement of investments, of NVIT iShares® Global Equity ETF Fund (one of the series constituting Nationwide Variable Insurance Trust, referred to hereafter as the "Fund") as of December 31, 2019, and the related statements of operations and changes in net assets, including the related notes, and the financial highlights for the period January 24, 2019 (commencement of operations) through December 31, 2019 (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund as of December 31, 2019, and the results of its operations, changes in its net assets and the financial highlights for the period January 24, 2019 (commencement of operations) through December 31, 2019 in conformity with accounting principles generally accepted in the United States of America.